Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

   - Enables asynchronous processing through event propagation
   - Provides a consistent approach to event handling across the application

+## Environment Management

+- **Environment**: A class for managing environment variables
+  - Provides methods for loading environment variables from .env files
+  - Supports type conversion for boolean, integer, float, list, dictionary, and path values
+  - Handles required environment variables with clear error messages
+  - Supports default values for missing environment variables
+  - Provides a consistent API for accessing environment variables
+  - Centralizes environment variable access and validation
+  - Facilitates testing by allowing environment variable mocking
+  - Supports filtering environment variables by prefix
+  - Uses Path.exists() instead of os.path.exists() for better testability
+  - Raises ConfigurationError with descriptive messages when environment files don't exist
+  - Implements comprehensive type conversion with error handling
+  - Provides get_all() method to retrieve all environment variables with a specific prefix
+  - Integrates with the Configuration class for a complete configuration management system
+  - Supports both .env file loading and direct environment variable access
+  - Includes comprehensive test coverage with mocking of environment variables and file operations
+  - Follows a consistent error handling pattern across all methods
+  - Provides clear documentation for all methods and parameters
+  - Implements a clean separation between loading and accessing environment variables

 ## Domain Model

 - **Core Entities**: The system is built around well-defined domain entities: